cloudqubes/cloudqubes.github.io/_drafts/2026-06-04-ansible-verify.md

 ---
 layout: post
-title:  "How to use Ansible for verifying Linux server configurations"
+title:  "How to use Ansible for verifying configurations"
 subtitle: >
-  You are already using Ansible for configuring Linux servers.
-Ansible can also verify configurations without actually changing anything.
+  Ansible is a well-known configuration management tool.
+You can also use Ansible to verify configurations.
 date:   2023-06-06 06:00:00 +0530
 categories: [recipe]
 tags: [Linux]